 The use of titanium electrodes can also facilitate the implementation of more advanced waste reduction strategies.
 For example, their chemical stability makes them compatible with electrodialysis and other ion exchange techniques used for bath purification and metal recovery.
 These processes can extend the life of plating baths even further and allow for the recovery and recycling of valuable cobalt, turning what would have been waste into a reusable resource.

-Lastly, the improved energy efficiency associated with titanium electrodes indirectly contributes to waste reduction.
+Lastly, the improved energy efficiency associated with titanium anodes indirectly contributes to waste reduction.
 Lower energy consumption means reduced reliance on fossil fuels and, consequently, less generation of associated wastes such as ash from coal-fired power plants or spent nuclear fuel.

-If you are interested in the products of Xi'an Taijin New Energy Technology Co., Ltd., please contact yangbo@tjanode.com.
+If you are interested in the products of Xi'an Taijin New Energy & Materials Sci-Tech Co., Ltd., please contact yangbo@tjanode.com.

 References: